Donaldson222/Dial-a-mechanic/README.md

                     Hello Mechanic aims to deliver all types of services needed when a person is stuck on the road.
 # Functions
 Once the user is logged in, he will be able to book an appointment suitable to his date and time.
+# Programs used
+ We have used html, css, javascript, php, mysql, and bootstrap to create the website and to store data